Schema๐Ÿ”—

 Other types of docstrings can be used by parsed by providing a custom parser to the DOCSTRING_PARSER setting that conforms to the DocstringParserProtocol from undine.typing.

-A QueryType represents a GraphQL ObjectType for querying data from a Django model in the GraphQL schema.
-You should read more on QueryTypes in the Queries section since this section will only cover using them in Entrypoints.
+A QueryType represents a GraphQL ObjectType for querying data from a Django Model.
+You can read more on QueryTypes in the Queries section.
+This section will only cover using them in Entrypoints.

-For querying a single model instance, simply use the QueryType class as the reference for the Entrypoint.
+To create an Entrypoint for querying a single Model instance by its primary key, simply use the QueryType class as the reference for the Entrypoint.

 from .models import Task